Do you need car insurance?

 To better understand what type of car insurance policy you should get, it is best to start by knowing what types of coverage there are out there.

-• Medical Coverage covers medical expenses from a car accident, even if you are at fault.
+• Medical coverage covers medical expenses from a car accident, even if you are at fault.

 The above coverage types can be packaged together in many different ways.
 They can be mixed and matched to make the best policy for you.